tomo-sakuma/stata_dyndoc_customize/README.md

 # stata_dyndoc_customize
-files to customize the html output by dyndoc command
+File to customize the html output by dyndoc command.